-You may or may not have heard about “Beyond Raw LIT,” one of the latest pre workouts to hit the market.
+You may or may not have heard about “Beyond Raw LIT,” one of the latest pre workout supplements to hit the market.

-…and while it’s gotten a lot of gleaming reviews lately, I wanted to give my own personal review of this pre workout, and see if it’s worth the cost.
+…and while it’s gotten a lot of good reviews lately, I wanted to give my own personal review of this pre workout, and see if it’s worth the cost.

 Here is what we will cover in this article: